Shock as Sheffield drugs factory flat fire causes floor to collapse into restaurant below

-Shock as Sheffield drugs factory flat fire causes floor to collapse into Ferdinando's restaurant below
+Ferdinandos Sheffield: Shock as drugs factory flat fire causes floor to collapse into restaurant below

 A shocked Sheffield restaurant boss is today making repairs – after a drugs factory crashed through his ceiling.